 ISO 50001: 2018 – Energy Management Standard

-PAS 2060:2014 – Publicly Available Specification for the demonstration of carbon neutrality.
+PAS 2060:2014 – Publicly Available Specification for the demonstration of carbon neutrality

 This framework is divided into 11 chapters and does require a lot of input from any business to work through them.
 However, the effort is worth it as it leads to a carbon management plan, yearly carbon footprint and an independent validation that you are on track to reduce your greenhouse gases.

-The 2060 framework can be applied to organisations, events, activities, products and services including for projects and major developments and towns and cities.
-Unlike an ISO, your business will be audited annually to this framework and all three emission scopes are included.
-This means you need to apply the Green House Gas Protocol to capture your Scope 1, 2 and 3 emissions.
+The 2060 framework can be applied to organisations, events, activities, products, and services including for projects and major developments and towns and cities.
+Unlike an ISO your business will be audited annually to this framework and all three emission scopes are included.
+This means you need to apply the Green House Gas Protocol to capture your Scope 1, 2, and 3 emissions.

 Where do I go from here?

+Taking on either a PAS or ISO to support your carbon management journey will be a challenge.
+Your senior leadership teams will need to create a budget, provide human and possible technology resources, and commit to year-on-year reduction and energy efficiency targets.
+The benefits of doing this will lead to cost savings, carbon savings and potential new customer revenues.
 The growth in the last five years of socially responsible investment has led to many investors checking a company’s approach to environmental management, this includes the strategy to reduce greenhouse gas emissions.
-Many investors will only now invest in businesses that have a carbon management reduction plan that is viable, credible and independently audited.
+Many investors will only now invest in businesses that have a carbon management reduction plan that is viable, credible, and independently audited.